-The provisions of article 10 above shall also apply to the spouses and minor children of consuls who live with them.
+The provisions of article 9 above shall also apply to the spouses and minor children of consuls who live with them.

-- 1. Consuls and other consular staff shall give evidence before the judicial organs of the receiving country if requested to do so by the judicial authorities. - 2.
-If a consul, consular officer or consular employee is prevented by the exigencies of his service, by illness or for other reasons from appearing before the judicial organs, he shall make a deposition in the premises of the consulate or at his residence, or he may make the deposition in writing if that is permissible under the law of the receiving country.

-3. Consuls and consular officers may refuse to make a deposition concerning matters connected with their official duties.
+- 1. Consuls, consular officers, and consular employees shall give evidence before the judicial organs of the receiving country if requested to do so by the judicial authorities. - 2.
+If a consul, consular officer or consular employee who is a citizen of the sending country is prevented by the exigencies of his service or for other reasons from appearing before the judicial organs, he shall make a deposition in the premises of the consulate or at his residence, or he may make the deposition in writing if that is permissible under the law of the receiving country. - 3.
+Consuls, consular officers and consular employees may refuse to make a deposition concerning matters connected with their official duties.

-- 1. The official correspondence of consuls shall be inviolable and shall not be subjected to examination.
+- 1. The official correspondence of consuls shall be inviolable and shall not be subject to examination.
 This shall also apply to telegraphic communications. - 2.
 The offices of consulates shall be inviolable.
-The authorities of the receiving State shall not use force, in any form whatsoever, in the offices or in the private living-quarters of consuls. - 3.
-Consular archives shall be inviolable in all circumstances.
+The authorities of the receiving State shall not use force, in any form whatsoever, in the offices or in the private living quarters of consuls. - 3.
+Consular archives shall be inviolable.
 Private papers shall not be kept in the consular archives. - 4.
 In their communications with the authorities of the sending country, consuls shall be entitled to use codes and the services of diplomatic couriers.
 Consuls shall be charged at the same rates as diplomatic representatives for the use of ordinary means of communication.